kelvins/logo-bot/README.md

 You can set the following parameters to the bot:

 - **input**: path to the input folder where the images should be put.
+The default options is "./input/".
 - **logo**: file path and name to the logo file.
+The default options is "./logo.png".
 - **output**: path to the output folder where the images with the logo will be put.
+The default options is "./output/".
 - **size**: the size of the logo.
 It is defined in percentage and calculated based on each image size.
 The default option is 20%.
 The range should be 1% - 100%.
 - **position**: position where the logo will be added.
 The default option is **bottom_right**.
 You can use the following options:
 	- **top_left**: Top left corner.